-9.2.2 Disruption Management (Annex 9A)
+9.2.2 Disruption Management

-Any incidents which could have an impact on the execution of a mission regarding the ATMO should be reported directly via the EA screen (handling unit) in MEAT or via e-Mail to Mission Control.
-In urgent incidents a phone call is required.
+Any incidents which could have an impact on the execution of a mission regarding the ATMO should be reported directly in MEAT or via e-Mail to Mission Control.
+In urgent incidents, a phone call is required.